microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

 event as not handled (it will leave `args.Handled(false)`).
 The App should only mark an event handled if it has actually dispatched the event.

-When an even is handled, we'll make sure to return `true` from `AppKeyBindings::TryKeyChord`, so that the terminal does not actually process that keypress.
+When an event is handled, we'll make sure to return `true` from `AppKeyBindings::TryKeyChord`, so that the terminal does not actually process that keypress.
 For events that were not handled by the application, the terminal will get another chance to dispatch the keypress.